campfireman/wolkenpinsel/README.md

 ## Development

 This add-on utilizes [vue-cli-plugin-browser-extension](https://github.com/adambullmer/vue-cli-plugin-browser-extension) to build.
-Unfortunately the package is a bit broken atm, it might require local patching.
+Unfortunately the package is a bit broken atm, so this build uses a [patch](https://github.com/campfireman/vue-cli-plugin-browser-extension).

 1. cd /in/to/project/folder
 2. npm run install
 3. npm run build

-If build fails remove the lines 117-122 in `./node_modules/vue-cli-plugin-browser-extension/index.js`.
-This fixes the compatibilty issues.

 ## Screenshots